-Note: This appeared in a slightly different form on the LibraryCity.org site.
+Note: This appeared in 2013 in a slightly different form on the LibraryCity.org site.

 Carmela and Ed Hernandez and their children don’t exist.

 But if you want to understand the need for a national library endowment and two national digital library systems, this hypothetical example could serve us well.

 The Hernandezes live in Bexar County, Texas, just outside San Antonio, one of America’s fastest-growing cities and itself part of the county.
 The CBS Evening News ran a segment on Bexar BiblioTech, the first all-digital public library system in the U.S. Click here to watch it.

 Both Carmela and Ed are Hispanics, one of America’s largest minority groups—in fact, three-fifths of San Antonio’s population.
 Carmela, 25, works as in the stockroom of a small medical supply company, while Ed, 27, is a pumper at a gas station and a part-time cook at a fast-food restaurant.
 Jennifer, 6, is a first grader, and a little brother, Al, is two years younger.
 Carmela has taken courses at a community college; her husband has only a high school education.
 Their parents, Mexican born, did not go past the ninth grade and still cannot speak English as fluently as they would like.